LineaLabs/lineapy/CONTRIBUTING.md

 ## Debug Flags

 By default, linea will rewrite any exceptions raised during the normal execution of users code to attempt to match Python's behavior.
-To disable this, set the `LINEA_NO_EXCEPTIONS` to any value.
+To disable our custom exception handling, set the `LINEA_NO_EXCEPTIONS` environment variable to any value.

 ## Before Committing